CONNECTING BATTERIES IN PARALLEL – BATTERYGUY KNOWLEDGE BASE

 This is however not practical as recharging becomes difficult and sometimes not achievable at all.
 As a maintenance measure, a battery should not be discharged below the 40% level.
 This is actually the reverse of discharging.
 The chemical reaction taking place decomposes Lead Sulphate in water into sulphuric acid and lead oxide.

-What is a battery energy storage system?
+What makes a good battery management system?